.ai Domains and the AI Gold Rush: How a Caribbean Island Became Silicon Valley's Hottest Namespace

 January 2026 1,000,000+ 7x growth in 3 years

 From July 2022 to January 2026, .ai registrations grew 7x — from 144,000 to over one million.
 The inflection point is unmistakable: ChatGPT's November 2022 launch kicked off a registration surge that hasn't slowed.
-Monthly net additions now exceed 20,000 domains, and the renewal rate sits at approximately 90%.
+Daily additions hit 2,008 per day in January 2026 — up from 1,318 per day in 2025 — and the renewal rate sits at approximately 90% according to registry data.

 Pricing Comparison